smallstep/certificates/docs/provisioners.md

 ### OIDC

-An OIDC provisioner allows a user to get a certificate after authenticating himself with an OAuth OpenID Connect identity provider.
+An OIDC provisioner allows a user to get a certificate after authenticating themself with an OAuth OpenID Connect identity provider.
 The ID token provided will be used on the CA authentication, and by default, the certificate will only have the user's email as a Subject Alternative Name (SAN) Extension.